internet-of-production/UltraGraphQL/docs/evaluation/interface_test.md

 Information on how unions were added to HGQL can be found [here](../interface.md)

 ## Test Setup
 A HGQL Schema is provided with an interface defined as OutputType.
-Two types implement this interface and one type has type specific fields that the othert type does NOT have.
+Two types implement this interface and one type has type specific fields that the other type does NOT have.
 The [query](#graphql-query) queries fields of the interface and with an InlineFragment also type specific types.

 ## Expected Outcome